kfiry77/10bot/README.md

 - [ ] Fix the holidays, to block only non-working day.
 - [ ] Add the deployment in Microsoft Azure using Azure function.
 - [x] Add Report generation.
   - [ ] Make the report formatter generic, for various kinds of files.
+  - [ ] Make PDF report formatter.
-- [ ] Send the generated, report into Google or other share.
+- [ ] Add report publisher, and make it generic to various kind for example: Google Drive share.